HonghyokKim/HEAT/README.md

 This R package allows researchers to use the novel method to estimate the effect of heatwaves on a health outcome, proposed by Dr. Honghyok Kim (University of Illinois at Chicago) in the following paper.
 Each function embeded in this package has a description file.
 Use "?functionname" in an R environment for detail.

 The pre-print is available on arXiv.org.
-The paper has been submitted to a scientific journal for publication:
+The paper has been submitted to a scientific journal for peer-reviewed publication:

 **"On adjustment for temperature in heatwave epidemiology: a new method and toward clarification of methods to estimate health effects of heatwaves"** by